ryanallen/words-of-my-perfect-teacher/README.md

 <details id="55"><summary>Note <sup>55</sup></summary>These are approximate translations of the technical terms used in Tibetan medicine for the first five weekly stages of embryonic development.
 </details><br>

 As the pregnancy reaches term, the energy of [karmic](#karma) existence<sup>[56](#56)</sup> turns the baby's head downwards ready to be born.
 As the baby is pushed down towards the cervix, it suffers as though a strong giant were holding it by the legs and banging it against a wall.
 As it is forced through the bony structure of the pelvis, the baby feels as though it were being pulled through the hole in a draw-plate.<sup>[57](#57)</sup> Should the opening be too narrow, it cannot be delivered and dies.
 Indeed, both mother and baby may die during labor, and even if they survive they experience all the pain of dying.
-As the [Great Master of Oḍḍiyāna](#padmasambhava-of-oddiyana) said:
+As the [Great Master of Oḍḍiyāna](#padmasambhava-of-oḍḍiyāna) said:

-<details id="56"><summary>Note <sup>56</sup></summary><i>las kyi rlung</i>: the force of previous actions which propels the whole process of <a href="#samsara">samsāra</a>.
+<details id="56"><summary>Note <sup>56</sup></summary><i>las kyi rlung</i>: the force of previous actions which propels the whole process of <a href="#saṃsāra">samsāra</a>.
 </details><br>
 <details id="57"><summary>Note <sup>57</sup></summary>A plate pierced with a hole through which metal is drawn to make wire.
 </details><br>